 - If planning to serve later, mix the cauliflower and sauce before serving to ensure the cauliflower stays crispy.

-I love to plate it on a bed of freshly cooked rice and then garnish with extra green onions, red chili or sesame seeds.
+I love to plate it on a bed of freshly cooked rice and then garnish it with scallions, red chili, or sesame seeds.
 You can swap the rice with noodles, and the recipe is still utterly delicious.
-Each bite hits all the right notes of tangy, spicy and slightly sweet.
+Each bite hits all the right notes of tangy, spicy, and slightly sweet.

 More healthy, quick recipes